kyunghoj/GSoC2014/PIG-2597/README.md

 Benefits to Community
 --
- * Implementing Grunt using ANTLR will reduce unnecessary complexity from having both JavaCC and ANTLR as parser generator.
+ * Implementing Grunt using ANTLR removes legacy dependency on JavaCC and offers a better opportunity to fix bugs and add new features.
- * The new implementation will be cleaner and easier to maintain codebase.
- * Eventually, adding features to Grunt will become easier.
+ * By merging two parsers into a single implementation, Pig will have a consolidated, easy to understand codebase, which is essential for successful open-source projects.

 Project Goals (Deliverables)
 --